What they are: A backlink is when another website links to yours. Google uses backlinks to help determine your site’s authority and ranking.

 Back of card: Just time/space complexity

-Open LeetCode
+Open LeetCode to that problem

 Solve the complete problem